 Is an exciting professional work opportunity that combines practical field work with demanding academic objectives to create an immersive learning experience.
-The IPS semester typically last four to six months but may be longer if the participant chooses.
-There is an optional 6-unit pre-departure professional training component in addition to the 6-unit field course which allows students to earn up to 12 credit hours through the IPSS experience.
+The IPSS semester typically lasts four to six months but may be longer if the participant chooses.
+There is an optional 6-unit pre-departure professional training component in addition to the 6-unit field course that allows students to earn up to 12 credit hours through the IPSS experience.

 Pre-Departure Professional Training

-A series of 1-credit workshops offered to IPSS participants during the fall and J-term are designed to teach key skills essential for entry-level positions at international organizations.
+A series of 1-credit workshops offered to IPSS participants during J-term are designed to teach key skills essential for entry-level positions at international organizations.
 Workshops are taught by highly effective instructors with extensive experience in a variety of fields.

 Applied Field Project Design - October

-A required noncredit workshop led by Dr. Maha Baimyrzaeva.
-The workshop details the IPSS field course, including key deliverables, and will help participants to practice designing applied field projects that would meet IPSS field course requirements.
-Dates: October 24-25 12-6pm (CF 434)
+An optional noncredit workshop is led by Dr. Maha Baimyrzaeva.
+The workshop details the IPSS field course, including key deliverables, and allows participants to practice designing applied field projects that would meet IPSS field course requirements.
+Dates for Spring 2016: October 24, 2015 from 10am-5pm

 Signature IPSS Courses: